mamathaetikyala/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

-sqlalchemy-challenge is to a project to analyze data using advanced SQL querying techniques.
+sqlalchemy-challenge is a project to analyze weather data(precipitation and temperature) using advanced SQL querying techniques.

 # Project Title

-sqlalchemy-challenge uses database sessions and seesion queries in python using sqlalchemy.
+sqlalchemy-challenge uses SQL lite database.
+Seesion queries of sqlalchemy are used to fetech data and analyze further.
+Web App(API) is built using Flask.

 ## Table of Contents